ecmwf-ifs/scm-data/README.md

 The programme uses Atlas to compute derivatives and the required advective tendencies on model levels.

 ## Disclaimer
+- *This package is made available to support research collaborations and is not officially supported by ECMWF*
-This software is still under development and not yet ready for operational use.
+- *This software is still under development and not yet ready for operational use*

 # How to use